-The principal activity of the Trust and its subsidiaries (the "Group") is to invest in a portfolio of income-producing real estate, which is primarily used for healthcare and healthcare-related purposes, whether wholly or partially with the primary objective to deliver regular and stable distributions to unitholders and to achieve long-term growth in the net asset value per unit.
+The principal activity of the Trust and its subsidiaries (the "Group") is to invest in a portfolio of income producing real estate, which is primarily used for healthcare and healthcare-related purposes.
+The primary objective is to deliver regular and stable distributions to unitholders and to achieve long-term growth in the net asset value per unit.